 If you have a test coming up, though, it’s advisable to speak with whoever needs to see the results when you consume CBD.
 While uncommon, vaping CBD, may still be restricted for some government organizations.

-The length of time THC stays in your system depends on metabolism, dosage, and usage.
+However, the actual length of time THC stays in your system depends on several factors such as metabolism, dosage, and usage.

 As urine is the most common screening method for many organizations, here’s an example of how long cannabis can be detected in your system.